keechma/keechma/guides/05-ui-system.md

                   grid-component :list news-list))})
 ```

-Any dependencies left unresolved manually will be resolved automatically.
+Any dependencies left unresolved manually will be handled automatically.

 ---

-The UI system in Keechma allows you to reuse components, organize them into sub-systems and to scale your code base — all without having to build both smart and dumb components.
-All Keechma's components are dumb and decoupled; everything is injected from outside.
+Keechma's UI system allows you to reuse components, organize them into sub-systems and to scale your code base — all without having to build both smart _and_ dumb components.
+All Keechma's components are both dumb and decoupled; everything is injected from outside.

 Read the UI system [API docs](api/keechma.ui-component.html).